twilight-rs/twilight/cache/in-memory/README.md

 [`twilight-rs`] ecosystem.
 It's responsible for processing events and caching things like guilds, channels, users, and voice states.

+## Features

+By default no feature is enabled.

+### `permission-calculator`

+The `permission-calculator` feature flag will bring in support for the `PermissionCalculator`; an API for calculating permissions through it is exposed via `InMemoryCache::permissions`.
+Support for calculating the permissions of a member on a root guild-level and in a guild channel is included.

+Refer to the `permission` module for more documentation.

 ## Examples

 Update a cache with events that come in through the gateway: